dulvui/sn4ke/README.md

 # Getting started

 Take a look at the official libGDX [documentation](https://libgdx.com/dev/) on how to get started with libGDX and how to setup the project.
-Or just contact me at simon.dalvai@posteo.de and I'll help you to get started and update this README, so that other also can contribute.
-But until that doesn't happens, I'm too lazy to write a setup documentation.
+Or just contact me at simon.dalvai@posteo.de, I'll help you to get started and update this README, so that others can also contribute.
+But until that doesn't happen, I'm too lazy to write a setup documentation.

 # Contributions
 If you want to contribute to the project, please fork the repo,